Distributional Limit Theory for Optimal Transport

-and $f_0$ is an OT potential from $P$ to $Q$ for the cost $c_p$. \end{theorem} The assumptions in Theorem \ref{theorem:Shayan:CLT} guarantee uniqueness (up to an additive constant) of the OT potential.
-This is the key to the Gaussianity of the limiting distribution, but other non Gaussian limits can be obtained without this assumption.
+{where $\sigma_p^2(P,Q)$ is as in \eqref{eq:Limitng-variance-multivariate}.} \end{theorem} The assumptions in Theorem \ref{theorem:Shayan:CLT} guarantee uniqueness (up to an additive constant) of the OT potential.
+This is the key to the Gaussianity of the limiting distribution, but other non-Gaussian limits can be obtained without this assumption.

 Now that we have established that the statistical complexity of the transport cost adapts to the lower intrinsic dimension of the marginal probability measures, a natural question arises: does the same hold for the transport potentials or plans?
 This remains an open problem, except in the semi-discrete case, which we will examine next.